-Back to the Garden presents a frightening and tragic possibility for our future but doesn’t ignore our affirmative connection to nature and other people.
+Back to the Garden presents a frightening and tragic possibility for our future but doesn’t ignore our affirmative connection to the wilderness and to other people.
 The novel attempts to open people’s eyes to the importance of respecting limits, before it’s too late.

-Moon Willow Press will donate a portion of this book’s sales to Eco-Libris: Plant a tree for every book you read.
+Moon Willow Press will donate a portion of this book’s sales to Waters, Trees, People.

 Clara Hume has written a powerful prophecy of the future, and not so far away at that.
 If we don’t solve the pressing environment issues of today, the scenario she depicts may very well come to pass.